MrBoomDeveloper/Awery/README.md

 ## Download 😎

 There is currently no possibility of directly downloading ready-made apk files.
 The very idea of downloading unfinished software sounds strange to me.
 Please be patient while I finish something working.
 And if you can’t stand it, then build the project yourself!

-## Build 🐢

-Download the **Android Studio** application to your computer or **AndroidIDE** if you do not have it on your mobile phone.
-Click the clone repository button and enter the link to this repository.
-Next, open the project, wait a couple of minutes and then click on the “▶” build button.

 ## Want to Contribute? 🤝